SmArtKar/millennium/README.md

 ## Installation

+Currently we haven't any distro specific distros (except some Nix workarounds by @Sk7Str1p3) so you can use instructions below:

 ### Automatic Installation (Recommended)

   Installing Millennium is only a few steps.
 See [this page](https://docs.steambrew.app/users/installing#automatic) for a more detailed guide.